Colorado Whitewater Rafting & Kayaking

 Places to Stay & Fun Things to Do

 Rafting adventures on either The Arkansas River, 45 miles from Colorado Springs in Canon City; or, Clear Creek, 30 miles from Denver in Idaho Springs.
 Raft Masters FREE use of wetsuit and river-boots.

 Family reunions - Our specialty!
-Since 1973, ART offers exceptional floats trips to extreme adventures on the Arkansas River; in Cotopaxi, between Canon City and Salida.
+Since 1973, ART offers exceptional floats trips to extreme adventures on the Arkansas River; in Cotopaxi, between Salida and Canon City.
 Wilderness Tours in Gunnison Gorge.

 Something for everyone!
-Whitewater trips on 2 GREAT RIVERS: The Arkansas River and Clear Creek.
-2 CONVENIENT LOCATIONS: Royal Gorge and Idaho Springs!
-From 2 hours to multi-day rafting tours.
+From 2-hours to multi-day rafting tours.
+Whitewater trips on 2 GREAT RIVERS: Clear Creek and The Arkansas River.
+2 CONVENIENT LOCATIONS: Idaho Springs and Canon City!

 The family whitewater rafting specialists since 1983!
 Noah's Ark is dedicated to excellence, adventure and fun.
 Half-day, full-day, overnight trips on the Arkansas River.
 Group discounts with reservations.

-Colorado's #1 Royal Gorge Outfitter and Zip Line Tours.
+Colorado's #1 Royal Gorge Outfitter and Zipline Tours.
 Royal Gorge Rafting, Zip Line Tours, White Water Bar and Grill - One Location - 100% FUN!
-Between Salida and Canon City on the Arkansas River.
+Between Salida and Canon City along the Arkansas River.